shopsys/shopsys/docs/model/elasticsearch.md

 # Elasticsearch
-To provide the best possible performance, frontend product searching, filtering and autocomplete leverages [Elasticsearch technology](https://www.elastic.co/products/elasticsearch).
+To provide the best possible performance, frontend searching, filtering and autocomplete leverages [Elasticsearch technology](https://www.elastic.co/products/elasticsearch).
 Elasticsearch is a super fast no-SQL database where data are stored in JSON format as so-called [documents](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_document) in one or more [indexes](https://www.elastic.co/guide/en/elasticsearch/reference/current/_basic_concepts.html#_index).

 ## How does it work
-All product data are stored in PostgreSQL by default but querying relational database might not be fast enough.
+All data are stored in PostgreSQL by default but querying relational database might not be fast enough.
-Therefore, relevant product attributes are also stored in Elasticsearch index under the same ID.
+Therefore, relevant attributes are also stored in Elasticsearch index under the same ID.
-When products need to be searched or filtered on the frontend, the query is sent to Elasticsearch.
+When data need to be searched or filtered on the frontend, the query is sent to Elasticsearch.
-As a result, found product IDs are returned from Elasticsearch and then the product data are loaded from PostgreSQL database into entities using Doctrine ORM.
+As a result, found row IDs are returned from Elasticsearch and then the row data are loaded from PostgreSQL database into entities using Doctrine ORM.

 ### Elasticsearch index setting
 Elasticsearch [index](https://www.elastic.co/blog/what-is-an-elasticsearch-index) is a logical namespace, you can imagine single index as a single database in terms of relational databases.

 The Elasticsearch indexes are created during application build.
-You can also create or delete indexes manually using Phing targets `product-search-create-structure`, and `product-search-delete-structure` respectively, or you can use `product-search-recreate-structure` that encapsulates the previous two.
+You can also create or delete indexes manually using Phing targets `elasticsearch-index-create`, and `elasticsearch-index-delete` respectively, or you can use `elasticsearch-index-recreate` that encapsulates the previous two.

 !!! hint
     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

-Unique index is created for each domain as some product attributes can have distinct values for each domain.
+Unique index is created for each domain as some attributes can have distinct values for each domain.
 To discover the exact mapping setting, you can look at the JSON configuration files that are located in `src/Resources/definition/` directory in [`shopsys/project-base`](https://github.com/shopsys/project-base).
 The directory is configured using `%shopsys.elasticsearch.structure_dir%` parameter.

+#### Available elasticsearch phing targets

+- elasticsearch-index-create
+- elasticsearch-index-delete
+- elasticsearch-index-recreate
+- elasticsearch-index-migrate
+- elasticsearch-export

+These commands takes action for all registered indexes.
+You can also define a single index for given action by defining parameter `elasticsearch.index` (e.g. `elasticsearch-index-recreate -D elasticsearch.index=product` will recreate a structure for index `product`).

 ### Product data export
 No data are automatically stored in Elasticsearch by "itself".